 Land Hermit Crabs in the wild eat a lot of protein in the form of dead fish, prawns, seaweed, cuttlefish as well as other forms of protein including plants.
 Some have been known to eat soft crabs, clams, worms and barnacles.
 Gourmet food for a hermit crab!

 In Lisa Loseke’s table of Hermit Crab Nutrition she states that “High protein level of 50% of total food is required for growth.” and that “sources of protein should always be a part of each nightly food offering.
 Spirulina (dried seaweed) is 48% protein by calories.” ( Dall & Moriarty 1983).
-Lack of protein will result in little to no growth and cannibalisms in pet hermit crabs.
+Lack of protein will result in little to no growth and cannibalism in pet hermit crabs.
 Protein should be a mix of plant and animal proteins.

 Foods should be ethoxyquin (fish meal) and copper sulfate free.